FlamingFury00/Advanced-ML-Rocket-League-bot-project/README.md

 # Advanced-ML-Rocket-League-bot-project

-Just a test for creating a Machine Learning bot using RLGym and Rocket-Learn.
+Just a test for creating a Machine Learning bot for the game Rocket League using RLGym and Rocket-Learn.
 New version will be out soon, more advanced i hope!

 ---